teggno/log-stdout/README.md

 You can pass one of the following log levels to the function that is returned by `require("log-stdout")` (which is `createLogger()` in the above example):

+- silent
 - error
 - warn
 - info
 - debug

-The return value of the function returned by `require("log-stdout")` is an object that has a method for each log level.
+The return value of the function returned by `require("log-stdout")` is an object that has a method for each log level except "silent".
 Each of these methods has the same name as the corresponding log level.
 Calling any of these methods will either result in log output or not depending on the log level the logger was created with.

 ## Log output

 The output of any of the log methods (e.g. `logger.debug("some message")`) is a string that has only a single line.
-Inside that string, line breaks as written as `\n`.
+Inside that string, line breaks are written as `\n`.